About SI for...

 How are courses selected for SI implementation?

 We implement SI in high-demand, general education classes with high DFW rates (typically greater than 30%) or difficult gateway courses.
-We’ve already identified a list of 25 courses that fall under this criterion, and we have very little room to make adjustments.
+We coordinator with advisors and administrators to identify the ideal courses for SI implementation.

 What will faculty be asked to do to support the implementation of SI in their course?